0x1eef/test-cmd.rb/README.md

 ## About

-test-cmd.rb is a library for accessing the output streams (both stdout and stderr) of a spawned process.
+test-cmd.rb provides an object-oriented interface for spawning a process.

 ## Examples